 Amongst many other features that Bells & Whistles for Outlook has to offer it will let you create multiple rich text or HTML email signatures and have them automatically inserted into your emails.
 Using the rules options, you can setup different signatures for different email accounts or contacts.

-If you are working in a corporate environment and also have access to your Exchange mailbox via Outlook Web Access (OWA), then you’ll notice that your Outlook signatures are not available there.
+When you are using Outlook.com or are working in a corporate environment and also have access to your Exchange mailbox via Outlook Web Access (OWA), then you’ll notice that your Outlook signatures are not available there.
 You’ll have to set these up again in OWA as well.

 You can find the Signature option in OWA in the following locations;